D4dx-backend/ward-management/ward-management-system/COORDINATOR_DASHBOARD_REDESIGN.md

 # Coordinator Dashboard Redesign

 ## Overview
-This document outlines the complete redesign of the coordinator dashboard based on the requirements to remove certain sections and add new functionality focused on coordinator-specific data and cluster visit tracking.
+This document outlines the complete redesign of the coordinator dashboard based on the requirements to remove certain sections and add new functionality focused on coordinator-specific data and House Visit tracking.

 ## Changes Made